March on Washington reconfigured to comply with virus rules

 “We’re following protocol,” Sharpton told The Associated Press in an exclusive interview.
 “The objective is not how many thousands of people will be (in Washington).
 It’ll still be a good crowd.”

-Following the commemorative rally, participants in Washington will march to the Martin Luther King, Jr. memorial in West Potomac Park, next to the National Mall, and then disperse.
+After the commemorative rally, participants in Washington will march to the Martin Luther King Jr. Memorial in West Potomac Park, next to the National Mall, and then disperse.

 All participants will be required to wear masks, Sharpton said.
 Organizers also will provide hand sanitizing stations and conduct temperature checks throughout the event.